 The sculptural decoration doesn’t miss a single detail thanks to Llorenç and Joan Matamala, Carles Mani, Jaume Busquets, Joaquim Ros i Bofarull, Etsuro Sotoo and Josep Maria Subirachs.

 The three faces of the Sagrada Familia:

-The Birth Façade:
+The Nativity Façade:

 The façade is divided into three archivolts, which have three porticoes dedicated to the theological virtues: Hope, Faith and Charity, with the Gate of Jesus and the Tree of Life.

 The artist Etsuro Sotoo was the last one to work on this façade (finished in 2000).
 Don’t miss his sculptures of animals embedded throughout the façade.
 Turtles, snakes and worms run through the palm leaves at the entrance doors as if Gaudí wanted to leave the real nature printed on his temple forever.
 Find these animals!

 It’s more austere and simple than the others façades because the artist wanted to reflect the suffering of Jesus during the Crucifixion.
 Don’t miss the nakedness of the stone to give it appearance of bones of skeleton to the columns.
 One fact that could also influence was that Gaudí designed it during a period of illness “fevers of Malta” in which it retired to Puigcerdà, in 1911.

 Please, stand in front of this doors for a couple minutes!
 The dramatic load it offers to those who know how to interpret its architecture is impressive.
 Gaudí himself described his conception of the Passion Façade: